 Experience has shown that if you have drinks planned after the ceremony, it throws a wrench in the formal shooting – it’s next to impossible to gather people for the photos, not to mention convince them to put down their glasses of cold drinks on a hot summer day.
 This makes everything last three times longer than it should and instead of you enjoying your drinks with guests, you’re standing around constantly waiting for someone to show up for the photo.

-If you’ve already had your first look, best possible case is to shoot the formals before the ceremony.
+If you’ve already had your first look, here’s an idea: shoot the formals before the ceremony.
 Why?
 It’s simple: everyone’s there, looking great, excited and ready to go.
-You can feel this excitement in the photos, not to mention that when the ceremony is over you don’t have a worry in the world and can immediately join your guests for drinks or run away with us for a short private session. (more on this later)
+You can feel this excitement in the photos, not to mention that when the ceremony is over you don’t have a worry in the world and can immediately join your guests for drinks or run away with us for a short private session.

 If you’re planning your first look after you walk down the aisle, next best thing is shooting immediately after the ceremony.
 We start with biggest group first and send people away as we shoot them, so they can enjoy their drinks while we wrap things up.
 This also saves a lot of time looking for people around the venue and convincing them to put their drinks down for a second.